crdant/bootstrap/README.md

 1. Assure dependencies are met (see below)
 1. Enable the APIs for google.
-1. Edit `lib/env.sh` to match your needs.
+1. Edit `lienv` to match your needs.
-1. Run `prepare.sh` to prepare GCP and the bootstrap BOSH environment
+1. Run `prepare` to prepare GCP and the bootstrap BOSH environment
 1. Make sure DNS for your bootstrap subdomain is delegated from your primary zone (if needed).
-1. Run `vault.sh` to make Vault available for secrets.
+1. Run `vault` to make Vault available for secrets.
-1. Configure `vault` for the bootstrap environment by running `configure.sh`.
+1. Configure `vault` for the bootstrap environment by running `configure`.
-1. Add concourse to the environment with `concourse.sh`.
+1. Add concourse to the environment with `concourse`.
-1. (optional) Add LDAP to the environment with `ldap.sh`.
+1. (optional) Add LDAP to the environment with `ldap`.
 1. Set the environment variable `PIVNET_TOKEN` to your Pivotal Network API token.
 1. An SSH key in your `.ssh` directory named `concourse_github` with the public key registered with your Github account.
 1. Add secrets under `concourse/pcf/deploy-pcf` path for your Google Cloud Storage S3-compatible access key id (`gcp_storage_access_key`) and secret access key (`gcp_storage_secret_key`) in vault.
-1. Running the `pcf.sh` now will load [PCF Platform Automation with Concourse](https://network.pivotal.io/products/pcf-automation), nee [PCF Pipelines](https://github.com/pivotal-cf/pcf-pipelines), into the Concourse you just installed and trigger the right jobs to install PCF.
+1. Running the `pcf` now will load [PCF Platform Automation with Concourse](https://network.pivotal.io/products/pcf-automation), nee [PCF Pipelines](https://github.com/pivotal-cf/pcf-pipelines), into the Concourse you just installed and trigger the right jobs to install PCF.

 ## Using the environment